-Academic Advisers

-Every student is assigned a faculty member who serves as that student's academic adviser.
-Assignments are usually based on the student's academic interests as indicated at the time of enrollment.
-Students who wish to change advisers should consult Oxford's academic coordinator.
+Academic Advisers Every student is assigned a faculty member who serves as that student's academic adviser.
+Assignments usually are based on the student's academic interests as indicated at the time of enrollment.
+Students who wish to change advisers should consult Oxford's director of academic services.
 Each student is responsible for knowing and meeting the requirements for graduation explained in this catalog.

-Pierce Program in Religion

-The Pierce Program in Religion, inaugurated in the fall of 1977, was established in memory of Dr. Lovick Pierce and Bishop George F. Pierce.
+Pierce Program in Religion The Pierce Program in Religion, inaugurated in the fall of 1977, was established in memory of Dr. Lovick Pierce and Bishop George F. Pierce.
 The program includes community and academic activities and is designed to enhance religious life at Oxford College.